|Position:||Assistant Coach & Recruiting Coordinator|

 |Alma Mater:||Francis Marion '08|

-A former assistant at Stetson, South Carolina and Daytone State, Brittany Young enters her first season as an assistant coach at Old Dominion in 2017-18.
+A former assistant at Stetson, South Carolina and Daytone State, Brittany Young enters her second season as an assistant coach and recruiting coordinator at ODU in 2018-19.

 Prior to ODU, Young coached for two seasons at Stetson.
 In her final season with the Hatters, Young helped guide Stetson to a 26-win season and the program's first-ever Atlantic Sun regular season championship.